 The Quran is more than just a book; it’s a divine melody.
 At its core is the art of qiraat, the various ways to recite the Quran.
-Ever wondered about these different styles?
+Ever wondered about Types of Qiraat?
 Let’s explore the beauty and depth of qiraat together.

 Key Takeaways